 Use the [Ctrl]+[Z] keys to move the bone back to its original position.
 (If you can’t get them back by pressing [Ctrl]+[Z], you can reset the rotation by pressing [Alt]+[R].

-The eyes are not moving along the bones properly.
+In the example shown, the eyes are not moving along the bones properly.

-Now select the mesh and choose “Weight Paint” from the upper left menu (hereafter referred to as “Weight Paint Mode”).
+To adjust the bone weight select the mesh and choose “Weight Paint” from the upper left menu (hereafter referred to as “Weight Paint Mode”).

 The mesh will change to red or blue.
 This is the Weight Paint function.